 Latest Government’s Initiatives

 A new “Technology Start-up Support Scheme for Universities” (TSSSU) was launched by the Innovation and Technology Commission (ITC) in 2014.
-Under TSSSU, the ITC provides six local universities annual funding of up to HK$24 million to encourage technology start-ups.
-Each university is granted HK$4 million (US$515,000) per year.
+Under TSSSU, an annual funding of up to HK$8 million is provided to each of the six local universities to encourage technology start-ups.
+Each funded technology start-up may receive up to HK$1.5 million each year for no more than three years.
 Staff, students or alumni who set up a company with a significant focus on “knowledge” and “technology” are eligible to apply.

 In 2016, the Hong Kong government announced a HK$2 billion Innovation and Technology Venture Fund for co-investing in local innovation and technology start-ups with private venture capital funds on a matching basis.
 In so doing, the government is expected to bring in "smart money" into Hong Kong to boost investment in local I&T start-ups.